 The Opticon RadioNet Pilot Trans-National Access programme will continue and hopefully lead to even greater integration and coordination of the participating telescopes.
 At present the proposals for time at all the optical telescopes in the network are being reviewed together by a single international Time Allocation Committee (TAC) to ensure network-wide competition and uniform review criteria.

-The network comprises 14 distinct telescopes in a size range from 0.6 to 10 metres.
+The optical network comprises 14 distinct telescopes in a size range from 0.6 to 10 metres.
 These offer a mixture of classically scheduled PI projects, some queue scheduled observing where this is a normal operational mode of the telescope in question and a number of robotic telescopes well suited to both monitoring and quick reaction alert type observations.

 There are two calls for proposals each year.
-The calls generally open at the start of February and August...
+The calls generally open at the start of February and August.

-This call will close on 31 August 2021 at 23.59UT exactly.
+This call will close on 11th March 2023 at 23.59UT exactly.

 Note that in addition to other access mechanisms offered with the ORP and described here https://www.orp-h2020.eu/apply-transnational-access there is an independent access programme operated by the Europlanet Network which offers a different telescope suite for for solar system and exoplanet science projects.
 More information can be found on the Europlanet Call Page.